neu-se/CS4530-Spring-2022/style.md

 Programs are easier to read and to understand when they are written in a familiar style and follow standard coding conventions.
 Most organizations that develop software therefore require programmers to write programs that follow the organization's preferred style and coding conventions.
 These conventions can be very elaborate.

 Many of the guidelines are, in fact, arbitrary.
-When you are working on a coding project with other developers, different developers often have preference for slightly different syntax, for instance: should our string litterals be enclosed by single quotes (`'`) or double quotes (`"`)?
+When you are working on a coding project with other developers, different developers often have preference for slightly different syntax, for instance: should our string literals be enclosed by single quotes (`'`) or double quotes (`"`)?
 Should files be indented with spaces or tabs?
 In TypeScript, there are often multiple ways to accomplish the same goal, for instance, you could create a new empty array with the expression `const myArray = new Array()`, or `const myArray = []`.
 Sometimes there is no difference between